tailcallhq/tailcallhq.github.io/outlines/understanding-graphql-subscriptions.md

 ## GraphQL Subscriptions vs. Other Real-Time Solutions

-(Infogaphic - A comparison table highlighting differences considering data format, use cases, scalability, performance)
+(Infographic - A comparison table highlighting differences considering data format, use cases, scalability, performance)

 A. Comparison with REST + WebSockets